 Fifty years ago, Al Thieme was a successful master plumber with a growing young family.

-He couldn’t foresee that he was about to create something that would improve the lives of thousands of people around the world.
+He had no idea he was about to create something that would improve the lives of thousands around the world.

 Yet that’s exactly what he did when he built the first Amigo.
-A scrap paper sketch, hours of garage tinkering and help from some amazing friends all came together in the form of the Amigo, the first power operated vehicle (POV)/mobility scooter.
+A scrap paper sketch, hours of garage tinkering and help from some amazing friends.
+The first power operated vehicle (POV)/mobility scooter, the Amigo, was born.

 Some organizations, such as the National Multiple Sclerosis Society, embraced the Amigo early on, but it took a lot of work and some time to gain traction in other areas.
 When things took off, the company was growing—often by 50 percent a year—and by 1980, revenue surpassed $5 million.